mhscc/web-dev-workshop/javascript/JAVASCRIPT_BASICS.md

 Think of variables as containers that stores values.
 To declare a variable use `var`, `let` or `const` followed by variable name, equal sign then the value.
 To print out the statement to the console/terminal use `console.log()`

+As long as the scope of the variable is reached, it may be used to `console.log()`, use it in a function and constructors if the data type is valid, and <b>most importantly</b>, variables are case-sensitive, you can only call them exactly how you spelled, don't miss a single letter, spelling, and capitalization.

 ```javascript
 var age = 4;
 let myName = 'Bob Joe';